 genus Cacatua alba

 Cage requirements are to be considered before purchase of a cockatoo or any large parrot.
 The larger cockatoos being very destructive, the cage needs to be very strong and roomy.
-These large strong cages are sometimes very expensive sometime costing as much as $600-$800 or most times for the proper cage it will cost upward $1000 and more for the cheaper powder coated cages.
-Stainless steel cages are more costly at $1800-2500 and up for appropiate cages and that is very conservative pricing as many stainless steel cages are 2500 and upwards of 3500 for higher quality cages.
-Again as with any thing you get what you pay for for.
+These large strong cages are sometimes very expensive sometime costing as much as $800-$900 or most times for the proper cage it will cost upward $1000 and more for the cheaper powder coated cages.
+Stainless steel cages are more costly at $1900-2500 and up for appropiate cages and that is very conservative pricing as many stainless steel cages are 2500 and upwards of 3500 for higher quality cages.
+Again as with any thing, you get what you pay for for.
 Cage sizes should be large (very large) as a 48 inch wide would be the minimum size .
 Do not put your bird in a prison.
 When people tell us how big their cages are, They mosst always state how tall they are, such as I have a cage that is 6 feet tall.
 Well thats just great but the most impoortant is, How wide is it?, as birds need side ways room .
 Purchase the largest strong cage you can afford.